 For professionals who work and thrive in industries that have long sales cycles, creating long-lasting client relationships is critical for sustainable (and repeat!) business.
 But with an ever-growing to-do list and a full calendar, how do you make time to build those lasting relationships?

 Strengthening the relationships you have with your clients will make for a very smart investment as well.
-Did you know that it costs you anywhere from five to 25 times more to acquire a new customer versus retaining an existing one?
+Did you know that it costs you up to 25 times more to acquire a new customer versus retaining an existing one?
 And as an added bonus, when your happy (retained) customers praise you, the referral business they give you is practically free.
-This is why marketing to your existing customers can be more effective than buying leads or reaching out to unknown audiences.
+This is why marketing to your existing customers is often more effective than buying leads or reaching out to unknown audiences.

 Here are a few tips for truly connecting with your clients to keep them coming back for more.